adongu/FruitLoonie/README.md

 and the About modal.
 Game controls will include Start and pause.
 On the right, three clickable shapes will be used to toggle between the difficulty of the game.

 ![wireframes][wireframes]
-[wireframes]: ./assets/wireframe.png

 ### Architecture and Technologies

-**NB**: one of the main things you should be researching and deciding upon while you write this proposal is what technologies you plan to use.
-Identify and create a plan of attack for the major technical challenges in your project.

 This project will be implemented with the following technologies: